EMDR and Neurofeedback Two Alternative Treatments For Dealing With Trauma Or Other Brain Issues

 EMDR or Eye Movement Desensitization Reprocessing is a technique that is used to help your brain find a solution to dealing with previous traumatic experiences.
 For many people, once they have lived through some traumatic experience, such as being robbed, a car accident or domestic abuse, one of the most challenging issues is when the brain continues to replay the incident in your mind.

-Perhaps you might lie down to go to sleep at night, and all of a sudden your mind is filled with memories of the traumatic experience.
-You might hear the shouting of the incident, or see everything happening in slow motion repeatedly.
-This can be almost as traumatic as the original incident and in some ways worse as the episode becomes indelibly burned into your brain and memories.
+Perhaps you might lie down to go to sleep at night, and all of a sudden your brain is filled with memories of the traumatic experience.
+You might hear shouting from the incident, or see everything happening in slow motion repeatedly.
+This can be almost as traumatic as the original incident, in some ways worse, because the episode becomes indelibly burned into your brain.

-The memories that are causing the flashbacks, stress, and fear need to be dealt with.
+The memories that are causing the flashbacks, stress, and fear need to be dealt with by your brain.
 Unfortunately, once you have those memories, your mind cannot merely unlearn them.

-The concept of EMDR is to try and reprogram your brain, to help it find ways of reducing the stress and horror of the incident, and prevent from becoming overwhelmed.
+The concept of EMDR is to try and reprogram your brain, to help it find ways of reducing the stress and horror of the incident, and prevent the brain from becoming overwhelmed.

-EMDR was developed in the 1980’s by Francine Shapiro, a leading American Psychologist, and is a form of psychotherapy.
+EMDR was developed in the 1980’s by Dr. Francine Shapiro, a leading American Psychologist, and is a form of psychotherapy.
 EMDR consists of a series of eight different phases.
-Phase one could easily be called the getting to know you stage, as it provides your therapist with the opportunity to understand any issues and challenges you are experiencing.
-In certain circumstances, the therapist might even decide that EMDR is not the best solution and suggest alternative forms of treatment.
+Phase one could easily be called the getting to know you stage, as it provides your therapist with the opportunity to understand any issues and challenges you are experiencing, in certain circumstances, the therapist might even decide that EMDR is not the best solution and suggest alternative forms of treatment.